CriusBehera/AI-FPS-GAME-IN-PYTHON/README.md

 ## License

-This is licensed under Ayan And Crius.
+This is licensed under CriusBehera

 ## Contact